sidranoor43210/sidranoor43210/README.md

 - 👋 Hi, I’m Sidra Noor
-- 🌱 I’m currently learning React, NodeJs.
+- 🌱 I’m currently learning React.

 <!---
 sidranoor43210/sidranoor43210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.